 Characterised by broad lawns, Mill Lane Cemetery is a far cry from the clinical designs of Victorian times.
-Trees help to enhance the cemeteries feel of somewhere to reflect and commemorate the lives of loved ones, rather than mourn.
+Trees help to enhance the cemetery’s feel of somewhere to reflect and commemorate the lives of loved ones, rather than mourn.
 There is plenty of room for expansion at the cemetery, which has dedicated sections for Jewish and Muslim burials.

 Recognising that visitors may wish to spend more than just a few minutes at the graveside, there are plenty of benches and even toilets.
-However, the feature that sets Mill Lane Cemetery apart from others if the fact that it was granted planning permission on the basis there would be no upright memorials.
+However, the feature that sets Mill Lane Cemetery apart from others is the fact that it was granted planning permission on the basis there would be no upright memorials.

 All the memorials in the cemetery are sloping and have size restrictions of three feet wide by two feet long, with the height ranging from five inches at the top to three at the bottom.
-In the cremated remains section, the permitted is seventeen by fifteen inches, with height set at four inches.
+In the cremated remains section, the permitted dimensions are seventeen by fifteen inches, with height set at four inches.

 Ornamentation such as vases and urns are also permitted, but must not exceed eleven inches in height.
 There are no restrictions on the height of fresh flowers, but plastic ones must conform to the specifications.